fversnel/DnDDice/README.md

 	{:roll {:modifier 1, :sides 5, :die-count 2}, :outcome (1 4), :sum 6}

 (Note that both the die count and the modifier are optional.)

+## License

+Copyright © 2013 Frank Versnel

+Distributed under the Eclipse Public License, the same as Clojure.